fredgrott/shareme.github.com/_posts/2012-6-1-The-Need-for-Emulator-Speed.md

 tagline: can haz fast
 description: how toe speed up the android emulator in the sdk
 categories: articles
-tags: [android, java, emulator, SDK, avd, mobile]
+tags: [android, java, emulator, SDK, avd, mobile, AVD]
 ---

 Want a real simple technique to speed up the emulator?
 No really.